 Simply hop on the branch line from Exeter St Davids Station to reach Exmouth.
 The journey takes just 30 minutes.
 From the station, it’s just a short walk to the beach which features two miles of beautiful golden sand and clear seas.

 A cruise along the Jurassic coast

 History, water, exciting boat trip, bird watching, and fun is what you will experience on a two to three-hour cruise along the Jurassic Coast.
-The cruise departs from Exmouth, which is a short 30-minute drive from Exeter.
+The cruise departs from Exmouth, a short 30-minute drive from Exeter.

-The cruise goes along the coast where you will see some amazing red cliffs.
+The cruise goes along the coast where you will see some fantastic red cliffs.
 This coastline is a “natural” UNESCO World Heritage Site for its outstanding historical significance.
 You may even be lucky to see a Peregrine Falcon.
 They are the fastest member of the animal kingdom.

 If your kids have not been cruising before or are unsure how they will do on the water, be prepared for motion sickness.
 Even on a beautiful day, the water can be rough – there is no predicting if you will have a rough or smooth ride.

 Stuart Line Cruises has been listed as one of Devon’s “top family attractions.”
 They offer a variety of cruises (even some from Exeter).
 The one that will take you along the coast is the Jurassic Coast Cruise from Exmouth.

 Ticket Options | Adult £11 | Child (1-5) £8 | Under 1 FREE

 And for mom’s (and dad’s) you can even order a cream tea, to make a fantastic day even better.
 A Devon Cream Tea will set you back around £3.50.

 Exmouth is also a town worth exploring with cute shops and several places to get that necessary ice cream on your day out.
 You may even find a dinosaur if you go to the town square.